spacetelescope/jwst/docs/jwst/reset/description.rst

 The reset correction is a MIRI step that attempts to correct for the reset anomaly effect.
-This effect is caused by the non-ideal behavior of the FET upon resetting in the dark causing the initial frames in an integration to be offset from their expected values.
+This effect is caused by the non-ideal behavior of the field effect transistors (FETs) upon resetting in the dark causing the initial frames in an integration to be offset from their expected values.
 Another MIRI effect caused by resetting the detectors is the RSCD effect (see :ref:`rscd <rscd_step>`).